sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

     docker exec -it codeinsights-db psql -U postgres -c "SELECT * FROM codeinsights_schema_migrations;"
     ```

-    Verify all databases return `f` for `dirty` and note the current verison.
+    Verify all databases return `f` for `dirty` and note the current version.

 1. Start the migrations: